developer-advocacy-dremio/dremio-cloud-dremioframe/docs/getting_started/connection.md

 **Symptoms**: Errors parsing the response.
 **Causes**:
 - **HTTP vs Flight**: You might be trying to connect to the HTTP REST API port (`9047`) using the Arrow Flight client.
 Make sure `port` is set to the Flight port (`32010` for Software, `443` for Cloud).

+### Dremio Software Specifics
+-   **Login Failures**: If you see 404s on login, ensure you are not pointing the `base_url` to a sub-path that doesn't exist.
+The client handles `/apiv2` vs `/apiv3` automatically, but `hostname` should be just the domain/IP.
+-   **Environment Variables**: If you have `DREMIO_PAT` set in your environment, the client will prioritize it over username/password.
+Unset it or pass `pat=""` to force username/password auth.
+-   **"Method Not Allowed"**: If you see this during login, it might be an API version mismatch. `dremioframe` tries multiple endpoints, so check the logs for which one succeeded.

 ## 4. Testing Connectivity